Upper Eyelid Surgery

 Fresh Face + Eye founder Dr. Purewal is a highly skilled and experienced Oculoplastics and Reconstructive Surgeon specializing in cosmetic eyelid surgery and non-surgical facial rejuvenation techniques.
 She offers personalized consultations to determine the best treatment for droopy eyelids based on your needs and desired results.

-How much is eyelid surgery cost at Fresh Face + Eye?
+How much does eyelid surgery cost at Fresh Face + Eye?

 Each case is unique, so the price of blepharoplasty surgery will be determined with an initial consultation.
 During the consultation, Dr. Purewal will examine your eyes and find out what issues you’d like addressed.